CrowCpp/Crow/docs/guides/middleware.md

 * A `before_handle` method, which is called before the handler.
 * A `after_handle` method, which is called after the handler.

+!!! warning

     As soon as `response.end()` is called, no other handlers and middleware is run, except for after_handlers of already visited middleware.

 ## Example